 What kind of work can your system do autonomously?

 Our system can automate all tractor functionalities without compromising on the tractor’s usability.
+In short, the iQuus system is capable of mowing, mulching, spraying, weed control, root cutting and other implement-based applications.
 We rely on the implement manufacturers to have enough control at their machines to ensure autonomous driving when the implement is controllable by Isobus.

 Can you switch off autonomous mode and continue as a manned tractor for difficult work/circumstances?

-How many systems are currently in the field and where?
+How many units do you currently have in the field and where?

 What is the cost price per ha compared with a manned tractor?